developmentseed/cogeo-mosaic/README.md

 **Notes**:

-- Starting with version 2.0, pygeos has replaced shapely and thus makes `libgeos` a requirement.
+- Starting with version 5.0, pygeos has been replaced by shapely and thus makes `libgeos` a requirement.

-- **pygeos** hosted on pypi might not compile on certain machines.
-This has been fixed in the master branch and can be installed with `pip install git+https://github.com/pygeos/pygeos.git`
+Shapely wheels should be available for most environment, if not, you'll need to have libgeos installed.

 ## See it in action